McNair Research Mentors

 • Introduce mentee to academic and professional conference participation and networking opportunities

-• Author letters of recommendation for graduate school applications
+• Author letters of recommendation for graduate school applications'

-Nominate a student
+Nominate a Student

 Many faculty come across students they think would be good fits for our program’s curriculum and support structure.
 We gladly welcome any and all referrals and recommendations that you may have.